Genocs/genocs-library/src/Genocs.Core/README_NUGET.md

-# .NET Core Base library
+# .NET Core library

 This package contains a set of base functionalities designed by Genocs.
-The libraries are built using .NET standard 2.1.
+The library is built to be used on .NET standard 2.1 and NET6 or NET7 as well.

 ## Description